Analysis | Why NATO, at 70, Is Facing New Doubt and Criticism

 To contact the reporter on this story: Jonathan Stearns in Brussels at jstearns2@bloomberg.net

-To contact the editors responsible for this story: Ben Sills at bsills@bloomberg.net, Laurence Arnold, Lisa Beyer
+To contact the editors responsible for this story: Ben Sills at bsills@bloomberg.net, Lisa Beyer, Laurence Arnold

 ©2019 Bloomberg L.P.

-Note: (An earlier version of this story corrected the currency for the first NATO budget figure in section 7.)